San Diego Padres: Logos and colors

-Throughout the team's history, the San Diego Padres have used multiple logos, uniform, and color combinations.
+Throughout the team's history, the San Diego Padres have used multiple logos, uniforms, and different color combinations.

 1969–1979: Original brown & gold

 Their first logo in 1969 depicted a friar swinging a bat with Padres written at the top while standing in a sun-like figure with San Diego Padres on the exterior of it.
 The "Swinging Friar" has popped up on the uniform on and off ever since.
 Although the "Swinging Friar" is no longer used as the primary logo, it remains as the mascot of the team and is now used as an alternate logo and on the uniform sleeve.

 Brown and gold were the Padres' original colors.
 The team's first uniforms featured a cream base for the home uniforms and a tan base for the road uniforms.
 Brown letters with gold trim adorned the uniforms, which featured the team name in front of both designs.
 A second tan uniform, this time with the city name, was used as a road alternate before becoming the primary in 1971.
-Caps were all-brown with the gold "SD", though the team later broke out an alternate gold cap with a brown brim and "SD" lettering.
+Caps were all-brown with the gold "SD", though the team later broke out an alternate gold cap with a brown brim and "SD" letters.

 Switching from flannel to polyester in 1972, the Padres radically changed their uniforms.
 The team wore all-gold uniforms and pants regardless of road or home games, with the only difference being the road uniform emblazoned with the city name and the home uniform with the team name.
 The Padres also broke out a new brown cap, complete with a gold front panel and a brown "SD", which would remain for the next several years.
-The gold front panel was shaped as a bell, alluding to the bells in the historic missions in California.
+The gold front panel was shaped as a bell, alluding to the bells in historic missions in California.

 In 1974, the Padres returned to wearing traditional uniforms.
 The home design now had a script "Padres" lettering in front, with the road design keeping much of the original aesthetic.
 Chest numbers were also added.
 In 1976, the Padres ditched the buttons in favor of pullovers for their home uniform.
 In addition, they went with a brown uniform top for road games, featuring gold sleeves and gold letters.

 The brown uniforms served as a template for the Padres' next uniform set beginning in 1978.
 The home uniforms now featured brown sleeves and gold letters, and a gold alternate with brown sleeves and letters was also released.
 The full team name, which was written in a more futuristic font, was emblazoned in front while the swinging friar logo was added to the left sleeve.
 However, this set only lasted for that season, as the Padres tweaked its design the next season.
 The updated design removed the swinging friar logo while returning to the team name/city name dynamic for home and road games respectively.
 The gold uniforms were also retired.